LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

 **LAMMPS**

-The procedure is the same as that of linear model.
+The procedure is the same as shown in the linear model.

 Model 3: Kalman Filter-based Neural Network
 --------------------------------------------